Trace (linear algebra)

-In linear algebra, the trace of a square matrix A, denoted tr(A), is the sum of the elements on its main diagonal, $a_{11} + a_{22} + \dots + a_{nn}$.
+In linear algebra, the trace of a square matrix A, denoted tr(A), is defined as a sum of the elements on its main diagonal, $a_{11} + a_{22} + \dots + a_{nn}$.
 It is only defined for a square matrix (n × n).

-The trace of a matrix is the sum of its eigenvalues (counted with multiplicities).
+It can be shown that the trace of a matrix is equal to the sum of its eigenvalues (counted with algebraic multiplicities), see below.
 Also, tr(AB) = tr(BA) for any matrices A and B of the same size.
 Thus, similar matrices have the same trace.
 As a consequence, one can define the trace of a linear operator mapping a finite-dimensional vector space into itself, since all matrices describing such an operator with respect to a basis are similar.

 The trace is related to the derivative of the determinant (see Jacobi's formula).